-Let’s face it, the best place to kick back and relax with a nice smoke and maybe a glass of scotch is in the comfort of our own homes.
-What better way to enjoy a great stick and maybe some fellowship than in your own smoking room?
-We’ve all heard about celebrities like Arnold Schwarzenegger throwing cigar parties with his movie star pals like Tom Cruise and Demi Moore.
+Let’s face it, the best place to kick back and relax with a nice smoke and maybe a glass of scotch is in the comfort of our homes.
+So what better way to enjoy a great stick and perhaps some fellowship than in your smoking room?
+We’ve all heard about celebrities like Arnold Schwarzenegger throwing cigar parties with his movie stars pals like Tom Cruise and Demi Moore.

 Hosting a cigar party at home is a great idea, but if you don’t have your own space, it can ruin the enjoyment.
-After all, we have to consider that not everyone in the house is a cigar smoker.
+After all, we must consider that not everyone in the house is a cigar smoker.

-It might seem like the only affordable option is a cigar lounge.
-Who wants to pay extra to enjoy their cigars in an environment that isn’t to their taste?
-That is, if you have a cigar lounge near you in the first place.
+The only affordable option is a cigar lounge.
+Who wants to pay extra to enjoy cigars in an environment that isn’t to their taste?
+But, of course, that is if you have a cigar lounge near you in the first place.

-You might think building a smoking room in your home is only for the rich and famous.
-In truth, there are a lot of affordable ways to do it without having Schwarzenegger’s bank account.
+Building a smoking room in your home is only for the rich and famous.
+In truth, there are many affordable ways to do it without having Schwarzenegger’s bank account.

 Choose Your Smoking Room Location

-The first step is going to be figuring out where you want your smoke room to be.
+The first step is figuring out where you want your smoke room to be.
 There are benefits and drawbacks to where you place your smoke room.
 A room on an exterior wall is easier to ventilate.
-If you need the room to be isolated, the basement is a good choice.
-Keep in mind that the basement will be more expensive to ventilate.
+The basement is a good choice if you need the space to be isolated.
+Keep in mind that the basement will be more expensive to circulate.

-Some other options include a converted office or bedroom, an attic if you have one that is big enough, or the garage.
-The attic or garage may cost more to renovate but offers easier ventilation and isolation from the rest of the house.
-If you’ve already got a man cave, then you may choose to retrofit that space and save some time and money.
+Some other options include a converted office or bedroom, an attic if you have one that is big enough, or a garage.
+The attic or garage may cost more to renovate.
+Still, it offers easier ventilation and isolation from the rest of the house.
+If you’ve already got a man cave, you may choose to retrofit that space and save time and money.

 Choose Your Ventilation Method

 Ventilation is going to be the most crucial part of the process.
 You have a few options in terms of what to do.
-You could simply open a window and let fresh air circulate throughout the room.
+First, you could open a window and let fresh air circulate throughout the room.

-A more effective solution is to install an exhaust fan into the room.
+A more practical solution is to install an exhaust fan in the room.
 The exhaust fan will connect to your existing ventilation.
-Much like in the kitchen or bathroom, the fan pulls the smoke out of the room and pushes it outside through an exit vent.
-This is fine for small rooms with only a couple of smokers.
+Like in the kitchen or bathroom, the fan pulls the smoke out of the room and pushes it outside through an exit vent.
+At the same time, this is fine for small spaces with only a couple of smokers.

 The more smokers you have in a room, the better ventilation you’ll need.
 Exhaust fans are measured according to the number of cubic feet of air they move per minute (CFM).
-This means that a 10 x 10 x 8 room needs a fan with a CFM rating of around 200 for a single smoker, and around 1000 for four or five smokers.
+So, a 10 x 10 x 8 room needs a fan with a CFM rating of around 200 for a single smoker and about 1000 for four or five smokers.
 Be sure that the fan vents outside.

-Another option that you can use instead of, or in addition to an exhaust fan is an air purifier.
-Most models of air purifiers are free-standing and can be maneuvered from room to room.
+Another option that you can use instead of, or in addition to, an exhaust fan is an air purifier.
+Most models of air purifiers are free-standing, allowing you to move them from room to room.

-A high-quality air purifier only costs a few hundred dollars and will keep a smoke room clean of both smoke and odors.
-More expensive options may run a bit more but still under $1000.
+A high-quality air purifier only costs a few hundred dollars and keeps a smoke room clean of smoke and odors.
+More expensive options may run more but still under $1000.
 Air purifiers use carbon filters like charcoal to absorb the smoke and clean the air.
 Even high-end cigar lounges will use air purifiers in addition to their traditional HVAC system.

-One final option, and the most expensive, is to install a separate HVAC unit with its own ventilation in the smoke room.
-This would require a new HVAC unit, ductwork, and an exit vent, but this is the sure-fire way to keep your home smoke-free.
+One final option, and the most expensive, is to install a separate HVAC unit with ventilation in the smoke room.
+This separate unit requires a new HVAC unit, ductwork, and an exit vent, but this is the surefire way to keep your home smoke-free.

 Smoking Room Furniture and Accessories

 Choosing the right furniture and accessories is where things can get dicey.
-Everything you place in your smoke room can make a difference in how well the whole setup functions.
+Everything you place in your smoke room can affect how well the setup functions.
 Your goal should be to keep the room as smoke-free as possible so that you don’t have to worry about the rest of the house.

-Wood paneling, particularly Spanish cedar is a good choice for the walls, but any hard or non-porous material will work.
-The key thing you’re looking to avoid is any of the surfaces holding on to the cigar smoke.
+Wood paneling, mainly Spanish cedar, is a good choice for the walls, but any hard or non-porous material will work.
+The critical thing you’re looking to avoid is any of the surfaces holding on to the cigar smoke.
 Wood, metal, or glass is also a good choice for any shelving in the room.

 When choosing furniture, the same rules apply.
-Soft fabrics are not good for your cigar room.
-If you’re placing couches and chairs in your smoking room, leather is the best choice.
+Soft fabrics are not suitable for your cigar room.
+Leather is best if you place couches and chairs in your smoking room.
 Leather doesn’t hold the cigar smoke nearly as long and is much easier to clean.
-We’re talking about a room you want to get a lot of use out of, so getting the furniture right is a big deal.
+We’re talking about a space you want to get a lot of use out of, so getting the furniture right is a big deal.

-Dark colors are generally the way to go.
-This helps to prevent stains from showing and gives more of a cigar lounge feel.
-That’s why you’ll often see similar choices in the best cigar lounges.
+Dark colors are generally the way to go and help prevent stains from showing while giving more of a cigar lounge feel.
+You’ll often see similar choices in the best cigar lounges.

-The last touch is to accessorize the room how you see fit.
-If you have a mind to host a poker and cigars night in your smoke room, go for it.
+The last touch is to accessorize the room as you see fit.
+If you want to host a poker and cigars night in your smoke room, go for it.
 Other than fine-tuning it for your cigars, your smoking space is your own.
-If you’ve got the space and budget for it, you could add humidors as built-ins for the room or a bar for drinks.
-Your own taste will determine the final touches on your smoke room.
+If you’ve got the space and budget, you could add humidors as built-ins for the room or a bar for drinks.
+But your taste will determine your smoke room’s final touches.

-A smoke room is a great way to enhance the way you enjoy your smokes.
-The good news is, with a little ingenuity, you don’t have to take out a second mortgage just to get a private place to smoke.
+A smoke room is a great way to enhance how you enjoy your smokes.
+The good news is, with ingenuity, you don’t have to take out a second mortgage to get a private place to smoke.
 You might also create a brag-worthy space that you and your pals will enjoy for decades.